Ben Goldwasser

-Benjamin Nicholas Hunter Goldwasser (born December 17, 1982) is an American songwriter and musician in the psychedelic rock band MGMT, for which he primarily plays keyboards and sings.
+Benjamin Nicholas Hunter Goldwasser (born December 17, 1982) is an American songwriter and musician who is the keyboardist, backup vocalist, and co-founder of the rock band MGMT.
 In 2009, his song "Electric Feel" (co-written with bandmate Andrew VanWyngarden), remixed by Justice, won a Grammy Award in the Grammy Award for Best Remixed Recording, Non-Classical category.
 In 2010, his band was nominated for a Grammy as Best New Artist and Grammy Award for Best Pop Performance by a Duo or Group with Vocals.

 Life and career

 Goldwasser was born in Mishawaka, Indiana, the son of Rachel Hunter and David Goldwasser.
 He was raised in Westport, New York.
 Goldwasser is Jewish on his father's side.
 When he was age 11, he saw Adrian Belew live in concert and met guitarist Rob Fetters backstage.
 He began piano lessons with his grandmother and mother, played in his high school's jazz band, and attended a "rock and roll camp" in Montpelier, Vermont.
 One of his musical influences in high school was the electronic protopunk band Suicide.